 - ACCT3099 Accounting Honours Preparation B (3 credit points) *

-Please check the Business School units of study table in the Units of study for details of the unit prerequisites, corequisites and other requirements.
+Please check the Business School units of study table for details of unit prerequisites, corequisites and other requirements.

-Students enrolled in the Bachelor of Commerce or the combined Bachelor of Commerce and Bachelor of Laws degree, students may choose to pursue a program of study that would allow them to seek accreditation with CPA Australia and the Institute of Chartered Accountants in Australia.
+Students enrolled in the Bachelor of Commerce, Bachelor of Commerce (Liberal Studies) or the combined Bachelor of Commerce degrees, may choose to pursue a program of study that would allow them to seek accreditation with CPA Australia and Chartered Accountants Australia and New Zealand.
+(CAANZ).

 See the 'Professional accreditation requirements' entry under the Bachelor of Commerce and Bachelor of Commerce and Bachelor of Laws sections for further details.